mjserena/DATA340-03/Dataset_Creation.md

 All sources give consent for their terms of service to be read.

+At this point the corpus, a dataframe, could consist of multiple documents.
+One for each "terms of service". a single dataframe may not be the best way to represent the data.
+It may require a separate dataframe per site.

+The evaluation would be mainly performed on each document stand alone.
+Unclear of the value of TF-IDF for this but it will be calculated.

 ## Challenges

-Web Pages can be difficult to scrap.
-If needed they can be converted to PDF Files and then read in
+Certain web pages are proving difficult to scrap.
+Rarely does a company actually place the readbale text in the body of the html where it can be easily extracted.
+If needed it is hoped that they can be converted to PDF Files and then read in.